 Please note that the English Twenty Club is not a primary club and so will not be issuing Certificates of Competence for any member who wishes to fire TR, MR, F Class or Gallery rifle disciplines on MOD ranges INCLUDING Bisley.
 These MUST be obtained from your primary club.

-It is evident that given the recent past and continuing pressures regarding civilian access to MOD ranges, the challenges of some regions holding KGV heats within the letter of the rules may prove to be even greater than in previous years.
-While I am told that the NRA is doing its best to improve civilian access, please note that if holding a Queen’s II match is not possible, then the main issue is whether a match covering at least two ranges between 200 and 600 yds, with 30 shots per firer can be held.
+To encourage the widest possible participation in the KGV please note that if holding a Queen’s II match is not possible, then a match covering at least two ranges between 200 and 600 yds, with 30 shots per firer can be held.

 Peter Kelly is the Competitions Secretary, and if you are responsible for organising your heat please make sure that you liaise with him.